tibor309/tibor309/README.md

 ## Hi, i'm tibor

-I'm a computer scientist, im 21, and trying to learn programming *slowly*.
-Yes, i'm a furry, but im not a zoo or a weird one.
-I like messing with tech, and software.
-Most of the time i'm online so if you wanna have a chat go ahead, i don't bite!
-Also please follow me on mastodon, i wanna leave twitter!
+I'm a computer scientist from hungary.
+Yes, i'm a furry.
+Im trying to learn programming and messing with linux and all kinds of tech in my free time.
+I play a lot of tf2.
+Most of the time i'm online, if you wanna chat.

 <div id="badges", align="center">
   <a href="https://replit.com/@Tibor309">